jackmontoro/cse15l-lab-reports/lab-report-1-week-2.md

 Once installed the environment will look something like this, but you will probably see a welcome message:
 ![VSCode Screenshot](Lab2Screenshot.png)

-When you have VSCode up and running, you can log into the ieng6 remote serve using the following ssh command:
+When you have VSCode up and running, you can log into the ieng6 remote server using the following ssh command:

 > $ ssh cs15lwi22zz@ieng6.ucsd.edu